Felony Offenses

 Below are a few examples:

-- Capital murder (Texas Penal Code § 19.03): Intentionally or knowingly causing the death of another person when specific factors are present.
-Factors can include things such as the victim being a peace officer or firefighter, the murder occurring while committing another offense like kidnapping, murdering an individual for money or hiring someone to murder another person, or murdering a person while escaping a correctional facility.
+• Capital murder (Texas Penal Code § 19.03): Intentionally or knowingly causing the death of another person when specific factors are present.
+Factors can include things such as the victim being a peace officer or firefighter, the murder occurring while committing another offense like kidnapping, murdering an individual for money, or hiring someone to murder another person, or murdering a person while escaping a correctional facility.
 Capital murder is a capital felony.

 Consequences Of a Felony Conviction

 The consequences of a felony conviction are significant.
-It may include not only incarceration and/or a fine but also the loss of voting rights or the right to possess a firearm.
+They may include not only incarceration and/or a fine but also the loss of voting rights or the right to possess a firearm.
 Additionally, the individual’s professional license may be revoked or denied, and they could have trouble finding work.
 The ramifications of felonies are far-reaching and could make it difficult to become a productive member of society.